Ir3nicuz/EgsEsExtension/README.md

 ### Resetting Persistent Data
 Some script functions use persistent data storage to accomplish a report about missing(destroyed) devices.
 These persistent data will remain until the game/server restarts.
 Therefore if the displayed information on a lcd is outdated it could be necessary to reset these data manually (after a conscious redesign of a structure for example).

 Just add a lcd with the custom name `ResetData` and the structure the lcd is located on will be cleared from storage.
-Remind to rename/remove the lcd after the success message appears on these lcd to restore the normal script functions of the data-using script functions.
+Remind to rename/remove the lcd after the success message appears on these lcd to restore the normal functions of the data-using script functions.

 ### Item Recognition
 If a display outputs the message "unknown item" the desired item-id is propably missing in the `ItemStructureTree.ecf` file.
 In this case you could add the missing id from the display to one of existing groups in the file. (`,` seperated)